Skip to main content

 Flora Ecosystems

 The Kitulo Plateau is botanically extraordinary.
-The grasslands and heath communities support 45 species of terrestrial orchid (Disa, Satyrium, Habenaria, and Eulophia genera), many flowering simultaneously between November and April, creating spectacular displays.
-Gladiolus, Aloe, Lobelia, Swertia, and many other flowering plants add to the spectacle.
+The grasslands and heath communities support over 45 species of terrestrial orchid (Disa, Satyrium, Habenaria, and Eulophia genera), many flowering simultaneously between November and April, creating spectacular displays.
+[1] Gladiolus, Aloe, Lobelia, Swertia, and many other flowering plants add to the spectacle.
 The plateau is ringed by montane forest containing Podocarpus, Hagenia, and Rapanea species.
 Bogs and streams support sedge communities and wetland herbs.
 The flora includes numerous species endemic to the Eastern Arc Mountains and Southern Highlands, many with very restricted ranges.
 The plateau represents a critical example of high-altitude grassland and heath ecosystems increasingly threatened by agricultural expansion.

 Geology